Third Cinema: Filmmakers

-Aesthetic and Filmmaking Style
+Aesthetic and filmmaking style

 The aesthetic of Third Cinema is influenced by its low budget and amateur film makers, leading to a style of film not reliant on special effects and action set pieces, but rather on real life events and subtle stories.
 This deviation from the traditional Western film structure can be seen today reflected in both documentary and feature films.
-In the age of digital filmmaking, it’s become easier than ever to produce a film without technical training or access to expensive equipment.
-Some notable examples of this are guerilla documentaries (See: The Gurilla Filmmakers Handbook).
-Robert Greenwalt’s timely films released through grass-roots organizations, “Uncovered: The Whole Truth About the Iraq War” and “Outfoxed: Rupert Murdoch's War on Journalism” were shot in historical Hollywood places where movies like “Gone with the Wind” were originally filmed.
-“Outfoxed” was one of his secretive films about the distortion of information by Fox News (Boynton, 2004).
+In the age of digital filmmaking, it has become easier than ever to produce a film without technical training or access to expensive equipment.
+Some notable examples of this are guerilla documentaries.
+Robert Greenwald's films released through grass-roots organizations, Uncovered: The Whole Truth About the Iraq War and Outfoxed: Rupert Murdoch's War on Journalism, were shot in historical Hollywood places where movies like Gone with the Wind were originally filmed.
+Outfoxed was one of his secretive films about the distortion of information by Fox News (Boynton, 2004).

-Sean Baker, an American filmmaker who shot an entire movie on an iPhone 5S, created the most talked-about iPhone film called “Tangerine.”
+Sean Baker, an American filmmaker who shot an entire movie on an iPhone 5S, created the most talked-about iPhone film called Tangerine.
 Following two Los Angeles prostitutes around the glowing city, viewers are reminded how he tends to cast unlikely protagonists.
 Other artists in the industry are creating films with iPads, digital cameras, and creating motion with bicycles, all hinging on the low-budget, surprise-delivering spirit of the Third Cinema (Murphey, 2015).

 Third Cinema continues to inspire and challenge modern and current artists and filmmakers.
-The ripples of this movement can still be seen in both overall aesthetic and in its ability to challenge political ideals and standards as well as what is “typical” in the movie industry.
+The ripples of this movement can still be seen in both overall aesthetic and in its ability to challenge political ideals and standards as well as what is "typical" in the movie industry.
 This influence of modern works has been appreciated all over the world.
-Experts agree that Solanas and Getino urged for “Third Cinema can and should emerge from everywhere” (Saljoughi, 2016).
+Experts agree that Solanas and Getino urged for "Third Cinema can and should emerge from everywhere" (Saljoughi, 2016).
 The purposeful activism sparked by Third Cinema was not defined to play catch-up to wealthier filmmakers, but to spark innovative creation in third world populations.
 Marked by risk-taking and storytelling, the genre is not secretive in its aims (Sarkar, n.d.).